 Why deal with social media?

 Most businesses have customers that talk.
-It’s useful and easy for customer prospects to ask opinions of those seen as experienced as part of the research before buying.
-It could be a retail consumer product or service, or it could be a wholesale industrial product or service.
-With any business or industry, there is a “community” of potential buyers or recommenders online somewhere.
+It’s useful and easy for customer prospects to ask those seen as experienced as part of the research before buying.
+It could be a retail consumer product or service or a wholesale industrial product or service.
+There is a “community” of potential buyers or recommenders online somewhere with any business or industry.
 One task is to find them.
-It may be a bunch of knitting enthusiasts chatting about the most helpful yarn shops in a given area.
-It could be heavy equipment owners group members asking about local service companies, or any of a million other possibilities.
-The point is, there’s at least one or more groups, or collections of people, with a common social connection, need, or experience and they are not bashful about sharing.
+It may be many knitting enthusiasts chatting about the most helpful yarn shops in a given area.
+It could be heavy equipment owners group members asking about local service companies or any of a million other possibilities.
+The point is, there are at least one or more groups or collections of people with a common social connection, need, or experience, and they are not bashful about sharing.
 This is where your company comes in.